carol5239/portfolio/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-## Welcome to this sample portfolio!
+## Greeting.
+Welcome inside Carol's brain!
+We are excited to host you.

+Each section is an attempt to sort Carol's thoughts into some sort of intelligble schema.

 #### Here are some example pages: